 Hypospadias is a relatively common birth defect in which the urethral opening is not located at the tip of the penis, but rather along its underside.
 This abnormality can be corrected with surgery, but it has been linked with an increased risk for developing testicular cancer.

-Human immunodeficiency virus (HIV)
+Human immunodeficiency virus (HIV) infection

 Personal and family history

 Men who have a personal history of testicular cancer have a slightly higher risk of developing cancer in the other testicle at some point in their life.
-Additionally, having a father or brother who has had testicular cancer also increases risk.
+Additionally, having a father or brother who has had testicular cancer also increases the risk.
 The genetically inherited disease Kleinfelter’s syndrome has also been shown to increase risk for testicular cancer.

 Race and ethnicity

 Testicular cancer can affect men of any race or ethnicity; however, for unknown reasons, Caucasian males are four to five times more likely to develop testicular cancer than those of other races.
 Studies have shown this risk to be highest among the Caucasian men residing in the United States and Europe.